Stages of labor

 - If you'd like, ask to see the placenta.

-Once you're done, give yourself a big pat on the back for all your hard work.
+Once you're all done, give yourself a big pat on the back for all your hard work.
 You've made it through childbirth!
-Now, enjoy these first special moments with your new baby as you and your partner welcome him to the world.
+Enjoy the first special moments with your new baby as you and your partner welcome him to the world.

 Most common questions